Introducing ‘Veteran Ready’ Financial Well-being Programs

 Student Loan Employer Contributions

-Even with the Department of Veterans Affairs’ support, veteran undergraduate students take out student loans to complete their education .
-The fact of the matter is the cost of education has outpaced the support of programs that the GI Bill and SCRA Interest Cap offer service members, resulting in the need for additional federal student loans.
+Despite having access to significant federal veterans’ education benefits, more than a quarter of veteran undergraduate students have taken out private and federal student loans (with a median amount of $8,000) to complete their education, according to The Pew Charitable Trusts.
+The fact of the matter is the cost of education has outpaced the support of programs that the GI Bill and SCRA Interest Cap offer service members, resulting in the need for additional funding.
 And veterans, who are often working and raising families while going to school, may take longer to finish degrees, meaning certain benefits will have expired before their coursework has been completed.

 This is why well-designed employer-sponsored student loan offerings are critical for a successful veteran-ready financial well-being program.
 While there are several military student loan repayment and forgiveness programs, try to avoid the mistaken thinking that your veteran employee’s needs are fully met.
 Many of these programs are for fully disabled veterans only.
 Others have other specific and sometimes complicated restrictions.

-Another crucial legislative milestone was the change in classification of Sec.
-127 Education Assistance Benefits, so now employers can support employees with direct student loan payments in the same tax-advantaged way they have supported tuition reimbursement for years.
-These changes allow employers to province up to $5,250 tax-exempt annually toward a qualified employee’s student loan repayment through 2025.
+Fortunately, recent legislation makes it easier for employers to help veterans — as well as all employees — pay down student debt.
+Thanks to the CARES act of 2020, employers can now support workers with direct student loan payments in the same tax-advantaged way they have supported tuition reimbursement for years.
+These changes allow employers to provide up to $5,250 tax-exempt annually toward a qualified employee’s student loan repayment through 2025.

 Emergency Savings Programs

-Veteran financial wellness also suffers among those who have less in liquid savings or feel they could not absorb an unexpected financial shock, according to the CFPB survey.
-This suggests that employers can help relieve this potential financial stress through automatic emergency savings programs.
+Veteran financial wellness also suffers among those who have less in liquid savings or feel they could not absorb an unexpected financial shock.
+In a 2021 Military Family Advisory Network survey, 38.4% of veteran families reported that they have less than $500 in an emergency savings fund, or no fund at all.
+This suggests that employers can help relieve financial stress among veteran employees through automatic emergency savings programs.

 These plans allow employees to contribute after-tax payroll deductions automatically into a customized savings account.
 Many employers also make matching contributions, much as they might with a 401(k).
 Depending on plan design, these funds can be available at any time and for any reason.
 In addition, most Emergency Savings Accounts (ESAs) are portable, meaning that veterans and other employees can take advantage of the program and retain its benefits even when they have a change in employment.